Iristallite/rehid-mappings/README.md

 # rehid-mappings
-Remappings that I use with the 3DS plugin rehid
+Remappings that I use with the 3DS plugin [rehid](https://github.com/hax0kartik/rehid)

 **(Mappings use n3DS buttons, so won't work on o3DS)**

 For your convenience, inverted-camera versions are available for applicable games.

 ## Metroid: Samus Returns
-`00040000001BB200`
+Title ID: `00040000001BB200`
 > No more hand cramps!
 (At least on n2DSXL)

 * Maps C-Stick to D-Pad for selecting Aeion abilites